LorenDB/download-steam-games/README.md

 ## Installation

-You will need to install [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) on a Linux machine (other platforms are not supported for now).
-Be sure that you use the manual installation option listed on the SteamCMD page; that's the only supported installation method for now, although system SteamCMD packages may get support eventually.
+You will need to install [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) on a Linux machine (other platforms are not supported for now). **Be sure that you use the manual installation option listed on the SteamCMD page**; that's the only supported installation method for now, although system SteamCMD packages may get support eventually.
 It's not important to put SteamCMD at any particular location, as download-steam-games will ask you for the location when you first run it.